splunk/splunk-aws-cloudformation/README.md

 </div>

 Congratulations!
 You now have a new fully functional distributed Splunk cluster on AWS ready for your data!<br/>
-Here are the various EC2 instances that you should see, say with a `large` deployment (9 indexers):
+Here are the various EC2 instances that you should see, say with a deployment of `ClusterSize=6`:
 <div>
     <img src="https://raw.githubusercontent.com/splunk/splunk-aws-cloudformation/master/docs/ec2_instances_snapshot.png"/>
 </div>

 Note that you can re-use the same VPC from the above master stack, to add as many Splunk cluster stacks as needed by directly using [splunk_cluster.template](../master/templates/splunk_cluster.template) template, and following the same steps as above.
-Make sure to specify the outputs VPC ID and Public Subnet ID of above master stack, as parameters for Splunk cluster stacks.
+Make sure to specify the outputs VPC ID and Subnet IDs of above master stack, as parameters for Splunk cluster stacks.

 ## Create Splunk Cluster using AWS CLI ##
 The following is a step-by-step guide to create your own Splunk cluster using AWS Command Line Interface.<br/>